 It turns out that you can use another knife as a sharpener for a dull knife.
 Well, we've seen this one too many times in some cooking shows and butcher shops, so you probably get the idea.

 Learn how to sharpen a kitchen knife with another knife safely, though.

 5. Car Window

-Watch this video from Sierra Trading Post for the detailed tips and tricks to sharpening your knife using everyday household items:
+Watch this video from Sierra for detailed tips and tricks to sharpening your knife using everyday household items: